Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Materials and Methods

 \subsubsection{Synthetic Data Evaluation Metrics for DCE-MRI Synthesis}

 As discussed above, it is desirable to provide a multi-faceted analysis of synthetic data while also automating the evaluation process to avoid laborious and costly manual human expert observer revisions \cite{borji2019pros, borji2022pros, osuala2022data}.
 We assess our synthetic DCE-MRI using multiple metrics comparing them against their real counterparts hence measuring (a) fidelity, (b) diversity, and (c) condition adherence.
 To this end, we provide comparisons of real-synthetic image pairs and of real and synthetic image distributions.
 The latter is evaluated using the Fréchet Inception Distance (FID) \cite{heusel2017gans}, which computes the distance between two sets of features each extracted from one imaging datasets.
 These features are latent representations generated by passing each image in the dataset through a pretrained deep learning model, e.g. an Inception v3 \cite{szegedy2016rethinking} pretrained on natural images from ImageNet\cite{deng2009imagenet} (FID$_{Img}$) or pretrained on radiology images from RadImageNet\cite{mei2022radimagenet} (FID$_{Rad}$).
-Once the latent features are extracted from both synthetic and real datasets, they are each fitted to a multi-variate Gaussian $X$=real and $Y$=synthetic having means $\mu_{X}$ and $\mu_{Y}$ and covariance matrices $\Sigma_{X}$ and $\Sigma_{Y}$ in order to compute the Fréchet distance as $\textit{FD}(X, Y) = \lVert \mu_{X} - \mu_{Y} \rVert_{2}^{2} + \text{tr}(\Sigma_{X} + \Sigma_{Y} -2(\Sigma_{X}\Sigma_{Y})^{\frac{1}{2}}).$ To evaluate corresponding real-synthetic DCE-MRI image pairs, we use a comprehensive set of metrics including the mean squared error (MSE), mean absolute error (MAE), peak signal-to-noise ratio (PSNR), multi-scale (MS) structural similarity index measure (SSIM) \cite{wang2004image}, as well as the Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}.
+Once the latent features are extracted from both synthetic and real datasets, they are each fitted to a multi-variate Gaussian $X$=real and $Y$=synthetic having means $\mu_{X}$ and $\mu_{Y}$ and covariance matrices $\Sigma_{X}$ and $\Sigma_{Y}$ in order to compute the Fréchet distance (FD) as $\textit{FD}(X, Y) = \lVert \mu_{X} - \mu_{Y} \rVert_{2}^{2} + \text{tr}(\Sigma_{X} + \Sigma_{Y} -2(\Sigma_{X}\Sigma_{Y})^{\frac{1}{2}}).$ A recently introduced variation is the Fréchet Radiomics Distance \cite{osuala2024towards} (FRD), which compares extracted handcrafted radiomics \cite{lambin2012radiomics,van2017computational} feature distributions extraced from medical images.
+To evaluate corresponding real-synthetic DCE-MRI image pairs, we use a comprehensive set of metrics including the mean squared error (MSE), mean absolute error (MAE), peak signal-to-noise ratio (PSNR), multi-scale (MS) structural similarity index measure (SSIM) \cite{wang2004image}, as well as the Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable}.
 Given the presence of corresponding reference images in the pre- to post-contrast translation of axial MRI slices, we average metrics across all MRI slice image pairs, reporting each metric alongside its standard deviation across image pairs.
 Lastly, we additionally assess the generated DCE-MRI images based on their (d) utility by measuring their impact when included as additional breast tumor segmentation model training data, as described in Section \ref{sec:segmentation}.